Pharmacy Technician Diploma Program

 Employment for pharmacy technicians is projected to grow 6% by 2032, as pharmacists take on more direct patient care responsibilities.
 This 9-month program includes a 160-hour externship, ensuring that graduates have real-world experience before entering the workforce.

-Why Choose St. Augustine College?
+Why Choose Lewis University’s Pharmacy Technician Program at St. Augustine College?

-- Practical, Job-Ready Skills – Train in medication dispensing, pharmaceutical calculations, insurance billing, and compounding, preparing you for roles in both retail and hospital settings.
+- Practical, Job-Ready Skills – Train in medication dispensing, pharmaceutical calculations, insurance billing, and compounding, preparing you for roles in both retail and hospital pharmacy settings.

 Take the First Step Toward Your Career